dstore-dbap/LumberMill/README.md

        mode: stream
        chunksize: 32768

 Also starts a tcp server, listening on port 5152.
-The first tcp server uses newline as separator for each received event.
+The first tcp server uses newline as separator (which is the default) for each received event.
-This sever reads in max.
+Here, the sever reads in max.
 32k of data and passes this on to the next module.

     # Decode msgpacked data.
     - MsgPackParser:
        mode: stream

-Decode the received data from the above tcp server in msgpack format.This can be used to e.g. handle data send via [python-beaver](https://github.com/josegonzalez/python-beaver)
+Decode the received data from the above tcp server in msgpack format.
+This can be used to e.g. handle data send via [python-beaver](https://github.com/josegonzalez/python-beaver)

     # Extract fields.
     - RegexParser: